oduerr/da/lecture_notes/MCMC/MCMC.md

 ## Detailed balance

-For a Markov chain to be useful, it needs to convert of a stationary distribution and the stationary distribution needs to be the target distribution $p(\theta)$.
+For a Markov chain to be useful, it needs to convert to a stationary distribution and the stationary distribution needs to be the target distribution $p(\theta)$.
 The Metropolis-Hastings algorithm is a simple MCMC algorithm that ensures that the Markov chain converges to the